guosheng1987/laravel-repository-query/README.md

 ### Demo

-At first,in the route file, we find *web.php* and write a simple resource route here.(Laravel 5.2 or lower version also similiar)
+At first,in the route file, we find *web.php* and write a simple Resource Route here.(Laravel 5.2 or lower version also similiar)

-    Route::resource('photos', 'PhotoController');
+    Route::resource('user', 'UserController');

-Our UserController in Repository Parttern,I consider Repository as an interactive Data Layer to help us insulate models ,so here we write a method named 'getUserPaginate'.
+I consider Repository as an interactive Data Layer to help us insulate models and controllers ,so here we write a method named 'getUserPaginate' in UserController.
-In Laravel Docs.they do it like this.
+And in Laravel Docs,they do it like this.

     <?php